insomnimus/ps-dotenv/readme.md

 You don't need to check if the current directory changed or if there are files that must be loaded since `Dotenv` takes care of that for you by keeping its own state.
 If you don't have a powershell profile setup yet, please read [this article from Microsoft](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.2) first.

+> Important: Dotenv needs to be manually imported because it requires no user interaction (modules are imported when they are first used by the user).

+First, add this in your profile (don't forget to replace `C:\example\dotenv` with the actual path to the folder you built in above stesps):

+`Import-Module C:\example\dotenv`

 Depending on if you have a custom prompt follow one of the following steps: